Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 This alert triggers when the defined behavior occurs multiple times or exceeds a normal baseline, indicating potential malicious activity rather than isolated or expected use.

+### Example Output

+The query returns fields such as timestamp, source IP, user, and command-line activity, allowing analysts to quickly identify suspicious behavior and investigate further.

 #### Rationale

 The use of the -enc flag indicates encoded command execution, which is frequently associated with malicious activity.
 This detection rule identifies potential abuse of PowerShell for malware execution.